Link Prediction using Embedded Knowledge Graphs: Experimental Results

 Following \citet{Nguyen2016}, we divide the results of previous work into two groups.
 The first group contains the models that directly optimize a scoring function for the triples in a knowledge base without using auxiliary information.
-The second group of models make uses of auxiliary information from multi-step relations.
-For example, RTransE \citep{conf/emnlp/Garcia-DuranBU15} and PTransE \citep{PTransE2015EMNLP} models are extensions of the TransE \citep{BUGWY13} model by explicitly exploring multi-step relations in the knowledge base to regularize the trained embeddings.
-The NLFeat model \citep{Toutanova2015RepresentingTF} is a log-linear model that makes use of simple node and link features.
+The second group contains the models that make use of auxiliary information from multi-step relations.
+For example, the RTransE \citep{conf/emnlp/Garcia-DuranBU15} and PTransE \citep{PTransE2015EMNLP} models extend the TransE \citep{BUGWY13} model by explicitly exploring multi-step relations in the knowledge base to regularize the trained embeddings.
+NLFeat \citep{Toutanova2015RepresentingTF} is a log-linear model that makes use of simple node and link features.

 Table \ref{tab:link_prediction_wn18_fb15k} presents the experimental results.
-According to the table, our model achieves state-of-the-art results without using auxiliary information.
+According to the table, our model achieves new state-of-the-art results without using auxiliary information.
 Specifically, on FB15k, the MR of our model surpasses all previous results by 12, and our hit@10 outperforms others by 5.7\%.
-To better understand the behavior of \generalmodelname/, we report the results of \generalmodelname/ with different memory sizes and different $T_{max}$ on FB15k in Table \ref{tab:irn_hp_fb15k}.
-We find the performance of \generalmodelname/ increases significantly if the number of inference step increases.
-Note that an \modelname/ with $T_{max}$ = 1 is the case that an \modelname/ without the global memory.
-Interestingly, given $T_{max}$ = 5, \generalmodelname/ are not sensitive to memory sizes.
-In particular, larger memory always improves the MR score, but the best hit@10 is obtained by $|M|= $ 64 memory vectors.
-A possible reason is that the best memory size is determined by the complexity of the tasks.
+We also report the results of \generalmodelname/ with different embedded knowledge graph sizes $|E_{KG}|$ and different $T_{max}$ on FB15k in Appendix A.